This page contains various shorter texts by the members of the Mellonath Daeron.

 Níte ná i litse, milmenya ve nár,

-'[After having] taken [me] to [the] sea, make me king, lord over [the] summer, over [the] night!
+‘Take me to [the] sea, then make of me a king, ruler over [the] summer, over [the] night!
 Moist is the sand, my yearning like fire, [the] fair one's youth like golden light.
-Gathered fragrances make the air heavy; stay by the sea with me until the night begets [a new] day!'
+Gathered fragrances make the air heavy; take me to the sea, then stay through the night until day[break]!’

 Notes: